AcroMedia/ansible-role-virtual-host/README.md

     ```
     if there is only one site on a given server.

-- Not meant to be pretty or short, this name is meant to be controlled by Acro, and to indicate (for billing and sysadmin purposes) which server a particular project resides on.
+- Not meant to be pretty or short, the DNS record for this name is expected to be controlled by Acro, and to indicate (for billing and sysadmin purposes) which server a particular project resides on.
 It also exists so your team (and/or the client) can get be sure everything works (with valid SSL), before the site's real DNS name is pointed at the server.

 - **Do not change the value of `nginx_primal_name` after the playbook has run against your server**.
 File names created by the role are tied to the name you create, and so is the name of your NGINX config file.
 If you change it or remove this name, you will break most of your NGINX and/or your LetsEncrypt config, and will be left with a nasty mess to clean up.